waikato-datamining/image-dataset-converter/plugins/poll-dir.md

                         The number of seconds to wait before processing the polled files (e.g., waiting for files to be fully written) (default: 0.0)
-  -d, --delete_input    Whether to delete the input files rather than move
+  -a {nothing,move,delete}, --action {nothing,move,delete}
-                        them to --dir_out directory (default: False) -e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
+                        The action to apply to the input files; 'move' moves the files to --dir_out directory (default: move) -e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
                         The extensions of the files to poll (incl. dot) (default: None)